Bodasaieswar/COMIT_API/README.md

 # COMIT_API

-# Deploying RN stack on Ubuntu 22.04
+# Deploying SERN stack on Ubuntu 22.04

-> Detailed step by step procedure to deploying PERN(Postgres, Express, React, Node) stack on Ubuntu 20.04 with NGINX and SSL
+> Detailed step by step procedure to deploying SERN(SQL, Express, React, Node) stack on Ubuntu 20.04 with NGINX and SSL

 ## 1. Install and updating the packages